geiger-rs/cargo-geiger/README.md

 <https://en.wikipedia.org/wiki/Geiger_counter>

-Unsafe Rust and ionizing radiation have something in common, they are both inevitable in some situations and both should preferably be safely contained!
+Unsafe code and ionizing radiation have something in common, they are both inevitable in some situations and both should preferably be safely contained!